mrsarm/mongotail/README.rst

 Mongotail, Log all MongoDB queries in a *"tail"able* way.

 ``mongotail`` is a command line tool to outputs any operation from a Mongo database in the standard output.
-You can see the operations from a console, or redirect the result to a file, pipes it with ``grep`` or other command line tool, etc.
+You can see the operations collected by the database profiler from a console, or redirect the result to a file, pipes it with ``grep`` or other command line tool, etc.

 The syntax is very similar to ``mongo`` client, and the output, as like the ``tail`` command will be the latest 10 lines of logging.